heyhusen/lightblue/README.md

 This image is based on Fedora Atomic 42.
 So, make sure you already had that version installed.
 Any variant should work.

-This repo will build images daily.
+This repo will build images weekly.
 So, if you want to update your system, simply change the image tag to any available tag on [packages](https://github.com/heyhusen?tab=packages&repo_name=lightblue).

 > After every each step bellow, your device will restart.